Science & Medicine

 Dr. Charles Frederick Wiesenthal (1726 to 1789)

 Dr. Wiesenthal’s father, Johann Mattheus Wiesenthal was a barber in the city of Pasewalk in Pomerania, Prussia.
 A new medical regulation passed in 1729 allowed him to be confirmed a surgeon, which was not an uncommon professional combination in the eighteenth century.
-Because of connections, his sons Johann Christoph and Karl Frederick (Charles) was allowed to attend the regimental school, which was on a considerably higher level than the ordinary schools of the time.
+Because of connections, his sons Johann Christoph and Karl Frederick (Charles) were allowed to attend the regimental school, which was on a considerably higher level than the ordinary schools of the time.
 Material is not available on Dr. Wiesenthal’s training.
 It appears that he moved to Strasburg in 1747 and practiced surgery there for a number of years.
 He became a citizen of Strasburg.
 It appears he arrived in Baltimore from Germany in 1755.
 He became naturalized in 1771.
 In 1777, he was appointed Surgeon General of Maryland troops (salary 35shillings per day).
 He with several other physicians formed a medical society (12-16-1788).
 He is known as the ‘Father of Medicine’ in Baltimore.

 Information for Dr. Wiesenthal’s biography was obtained from the Society for the History of Germans in Maryland and it would seem that some of their information was obtained from one of the descendents of Charles Frederick Wiesenthal’s older brother of Stuttgart-Vaihingen, Germany.